-\ Note that \$100M is more than entire value of company at \$9 per share.
+Note that \$100M is more than entire value of company at \$9 per share.

 There are two distinct problems created by the feedback effect of SFCAs.
 First, it constitutes an excessive penalty against the defendant company.
 Indeed, in a simple SFCA there is no clear reason to penalize the company at all.
-The decrease in the value of its stock from the disclosure of the new information is probably penalty enough.
-Second, SFCAs invariably result in the transfer of wealth from diversified buy-and-hold investors to undiversified stock-picking traders.
+The decrease in the value of its stock from the disclosure of the new information is probably penalty enough.55 Second, SFCAs invariably result in the transfer of wealth from diversified buy-and-hold investors to undiversified stock-picking traders.
 Thus, SFCAs encourage irrational investment strategies.
-In the case of bad news fraud, the award goes to some of the current shareholders who bought in at a too high price (thus redistributing wealth within the corporation from older to newer shareholders).
+56 In the case of bad news fraud, the award goes to some of the current shareholders who bought in at a too high price (thus redistributing wealth within the corporation from older to newer shareholders).57 levels of distribution, see HB Korenvaes Investments, L.P. v.
+Marriott Corporation, 1993 Del.
+Ch.
+LEXIS 105 (appendix).

-&lt;sup>52 There are presumably two sources of decrease: (1) the decrease in price that results from the disclosure, and (2) some additional decrease in price that results from a loss of trust.
+55 There are presumably two sources of decrease: (1) the decrease in price that results from the disclosure, and (2) some additional decrease in price that results from a loss of trust.
 The latter may be significant in that there are many investment opportunities for investors (who can move their money virtually costlessly) and who may easily avoid the defendant company in favor of other more trustworthy companies.
 Moreover, even a non-stock-picking diversified investor might chose to avoid investing in particular companies and nonetheless remain fully diversified.
 Thus, the market probably provides adequate deterrence for most disclosure problems.

-&lt;sup>53 Investors are presumably marginally conscious of the fact that if they get cheated they will always have the prospect of recovery via SFCA.
-Thus, the current system subsidizes investment strategies that should be discouraged.
+56 Investors are presumably marginally conscious of the fact that if they get cheated they will always have the prospect of recovery via SFCA.
+Thus, the current system probably does encourage in a very mild way investment behaviors that should be discouraged.

-&lt;sup>54 Presumably the plaintiff class will include both undiversified investors and diversified investors who just happened to buy at the wrong time.
+57 Presumably the plaintiff class will include both undiversified investors and diversified investors who just happened to buy at the wrong time.
 In the case of good news fraud, the award goes entirely to former shareholders who sold out at too low a price.
 In both cases, the award will tend to go primarily to active traders rather than to buy and hold investors.
 To the extent that an award constitutes a mere rearrangement of capital within the market, it may not be too terribly worrisome.
 One might argue that investors in the aggregate (the market) are no worse off (but for attorney fees and other expenses of litigation).
-Presumably,
+Presumably, the funds will be reinvested.
+Money -- like matter and energy - can neither be created nor destroyed.
+Thus, all awards are ultimately mere rearrangements of wealth.
+That does not mean,